 Address: Chandler, Arizona 85224

 The breathtaking Tonto National Forest is located just 30 minutes away from Phoenix in Chandler, Arizona.
-It is the ninth largest forest in the United States and the largest national forest in the state of Arizona.
+It is the ninth-largest forest in the United States and the largest national forest in Arizona.

-The forest encompasses over 600,000 acres of the wild west and is arguably the most rugged but beautiful landscape in the country.
-Here, you will find lakes, dense pine forests, and seemingly endless deserts.
+The forest encompasses over 600,000 acres of the Wild West and is arguably the most rugged but beautiful landscape in the country.
+You will find lakes, dense pine forests, and seemingly endless deserts here.

 The Four Peaks Wilderness Area is another popular spot within the national forest.
 The Four Peaks is one of the most recognizable landmarks in central Arizona and can be seen from miles away.

 Address: 7125 East Chauncey Lane, Phoenix, Arizona 85054

 The Penske Racing Museum hosts many Penske race cars and other racing memorabilia.
 The Penske Racing team has had over 500(!) lifetime wins over 50 years, so you can imagine how extensive the collection is.

 There are 13 race-winning cars on display, including several winners of the Indy 500.
 The Indy 500 is an annual race held in Indianapolis, Indiana.
 As its name suggests, the closed-course race goes on as drivers compete to become the first to drive 500 miles on the course.
 The event is one of the world’s largest and most popular sporting events.